 The Madison River offers an amazing diversity of water and can vary significantly in its character as it travels on its course from Yellowstone National Park to the Missouri River.
 Different sections of the river offer different habitat, scenery, hatches and fishing techniques.
-In many ways the Madison feels like a completely different river from one location to he next.
+In many ways the Madison feels like a completely different river from one location to the next.
 The variety along this legendary fishery is one of the many factors that makes it one of the most consistent rivers in Montana.
-Although different sections of the river have their own peak fishing times, there is nearly always a location on the Madison that is fishing well nearly every month of the year.
+It is a favorite for both DIY anglers and guided fishing trips.
+Although different sections of the river have their own peak fishing times, there is almost always a location on the Madison that is fishing well nearly every month of the year.
 The Madison truly offers some of the most diverse and consistent fly fishing in Montana.
-The Madison flows in one of the most scenic valleys in Montana and is flanked by the towering Madison, Gravelly and Tobaco Root ranges.
+The Madison flows through one of the most scenic valleys in Montana and is flanked by the towering Madison, Gravelly and Tobacco Root ranges.
 The impressive scenery, high trout counts, potential for trophy fish and proximity to Yellowstone make this a must fish river for every serious fly fisherman.

 The best pocket water on the Madison is found from the exit of the river from Earthquake lake in the boulder strewn remnants of the famous landslide.
 The steep gradient of the river and the numerous large boulders result in outstanding trout habitat.
-The trout density is very high in this reach of the river and the large average fish size combined with the swift current produces reel screeching runs an nearly every hookup.
-The river in this area is difficult to fish until it drops below 1300 cfs which is usually just after the peak of high water (it is closed to fishing until the third week of May).
+The trout density is very high in this reach of the river and the large average fish size combined with the swift current produces reel screeching runs on nearly every hookup.
+The river in this area is difficult to fish until it drops below 1,300 cfs, which is usually just after the peak of high water.
 When the river finally drops enough to allow some soft pockets of fish holding water the action can be outstanding on large stonefly nymphs and sculpin patterns.
 Wading in this area is not for the faint of heart and the large bowling ball size boulders combined with fast current is not to be taken lightly.
 We highly recommend wading staffs in the “Slide”.
-This stretch is a wade fishing only section of the river and it sees fairly heavy pressure relative to the Madison during July and August when many visiting anglers like hit it.
+This stretch is a wade fishing only section of the river and it sees fairly heavy pressure relative to the Madison during July and August when many visiting anglers hit it.
 We prefer to guide trips in the “Slide” in the early summer and again in the fall when the fish are rested but will occasionally drop in when conditions are prime even during the peak summer months.

 Float fishing is permitted from Lyons bridge to Ennis and this stretch receives light traffic from wade fisherman but is popular with float fisherman in drift boats and rafts.
 The West Fork of the Madison enters just above Lyons bridge and can dump in a lot of sediment during high water at the end of May and into early June.
-Often the East side of the river remains clear for several miles below the West Fork.
+Often the east side of the river remains clear for several miles below the West Fork.
 The river in this stretch offers outstanding trout habitat.
 Most of the river is fairly shallow and resembles a massive riffle with numerous huge glacial boulders interspersed.
 Trout counts run very high in this stretch and it is a very consistent fishery.
 The high catch rates, large trout and amazing scenery make this a popular reach of the river for guides from West Yellowstone, Big Sky and Ennis.
 A variety of fly fishing techniques are employed at different times of the year including nymphing, dry fly fishing and streamer fishing.
+Our Madison River Lodge is located right on the banks of this productive section and offers a private boat ramp for ease of access.

 This is a relatively short stretch of river and many people consider it part of the larger “50 mile riffle” that begins at Lyons Bridge and extends to Varney Bridge.
 We tend to think of this stretch a lot differently than the water above McAtee.
 Although the fast and shallow nature of the river persists, the river loses some of its more obvious structure and there are very few large glacial boulders, islands and side channels.
 Trout counts are also a little lower in this reach.
 This stretch of the water can be very frustrating to those not familiar with the Madison because the water looks so uniform in character.
 Upon very careful inspection, however, anglers will begin to notice the subtle changes in depths and current that concentrate fish.
 Reading this part of the river can take years of practice but the rewards can be huge.
 Many guides consider the Mac to Varney float to offer some of the best dry fly fishing on the Madison.